|

 324. trade

-the commercial exchange (buying and selling on domestic or international markets) of goods and services
+the commercial exchange of goods and services

 325. tragacanth